Lawrence9908/design_hr_database/README.md

 # Desing and HR Database
 ## Project Overview
+In this project, I have undertaken the task of designing, building, and populating a comprehensive database tailored to meet the specific needs of the Human Resources (HR) Department at Tech ABC Corp, an imaginative video game company.
+The project was initiated in response to a request from the HR Manager to address the challenges posed by the company's rapid growth.
+With Tech ABC Corp expanding from a small 10-person operation to 200 employees across 5 locations in less than a year, the HR team has outgrown its current system of maintaining employee information in a spreadsheet.
+This project aims to create a robust database that can efficiently manage and organize all employee-related data.

-In this project, I design, build, and populate a database for the Human Resources (HR) Department at the imaginary Tech ABC Corp, a video game company.
-This project started with a request from the HR Manager.
-From there, i designed a database using the foundational principals of data architecture that is best suited to the department's needs. i went through the steps of database architecture, creating database proposals, database entity relationship diagrams (ERD), and finally creating the database itself.
-This project is important, as it is a scaled-down simulation of the kind of real-world assignments data architects work on every day.
+The process began with a thorough analysis of the department's requirements and the foundational principles of data architecture.
+I proceeded with the creation of database proposals, entity relationship diagrams (ERD), and eventually built the actual database itself.
+This project holds significant importance as it emulates real-world assignments data architects encounter regularly.

 ## Business Requirments
-Tech ABC Corp saw explosive growth with a sudden appearance onto the gaming scene with its new AI-powered video game console.
-As a result, they have gone from a small 10 person operation to 200 employees and 5 locations in under a year.
-HR is having trouble keeping up with the growth since they are still maintaining employee information in a spreadsheet.
-While that worked for ten employees, it has become increasingly cumbersome to manage as the company expands.

-The HR department has request for design and build a database capable of managing their employee information.
+Tech ABC Corp experienced a period of explosive growth with the launch of their AI-powered video game console.
+As a result, the company expanded rapidly, requiring HR to manage an increasing amount of employee data.
+The existing spreadsheet-based system that sufficed for ten employees became impractical and unwieldy.
+To streamline HR operations, the department sought a database solution capable of efficiently managing employee information.

+To access key project documents, refer to the following links:

 <ul>
    <li><a href="/Documents/IT Best Practices.pdf">IT Best Practices document</a></li>